danvim/RosDash/README.md

 Daniel Cheung

+## Summary on GUI Architecture

+The GUI should exist as a ROS node constructed by ROS Bridge.
+ROS Bridge, given its name, is exactly a bridge between the rest of ROS in C++, and the JavaScript environment, either in Node.js or simply a browser client.
+ROS Bridge connects to ROS by listening and pushing data using a port on a separate server than ROS master, and JavaScript connects to it via a web socket.

 ## Introduction

 This minimal library is built on top of RosBridge to provide a easier GUI development.
 This library depends on **Vue.js**.
 This library suggests a particular coding style using Vue.js, and the actual number of provided methods are not many.

 RosDash provides an easier way to debug the JavaScript client of ROS.
-Because of some unknown design reasons, ROS does not return any error if messages are not well constructed and are published through RosBridge.
+Because of some unknown design reasons, ROS does not return any error and ignores the JSON messages if they are not well structured and are published through RosBridge.

 ### Understanding Vue.js